Bycatch: No discards policy

-One solution that Norway came up with to reduce bycatch is to, "adopt a 'no discards' policy".
+One solution that Norway came up with to reduce bycatch is to adopt a 'no discards' policy.
 This means that the fishermen must keep everything they catch.
 This policy has helped to "encourage bycatch research", which, in turn has helped "encourage behavioral changes in fishers" and "reduce the waste of life" as well.

 Seabirds

 Seabirds get entangled in longlines by flocking around vessels, this eventually leads to drowning because they try to catch baits on the hooks.
 Fisheries had been using "streamer lines" as a cost effective solution to mitigate this type of bycatch, and it has dramatically reduced seabird mortality.
 These streamer lines have bright colors and are made of polyester rope, they are positioned alongside the longlines on both sides.
 Their bright colors and constantly flapping of water frightens the seabirds and they fly away before reaching the baited hooks.
-A successful example would be the use of streamer lines in Alaskan groundfish longline fisheries, as the deaths of seabirds declined by about 70% after the employment of these lines.
+A successful example would be the use of streamer lines in Alaskan groundfish longline fisheries, as the deaths of seabirds declined by about 70% after the deployment of these lines.